 Mainord brings several years of offensive coaching success to Lexington, including the last three years with the Red Raiders.
 In every season in Lubbock, Mainord helped lead TTU to top-10 national rankings in passing offense, top 15 in total offense and top 25 in scoring offense.
 The Red Raiders increased their production in all three categories every season under Mainord, including finishing the 2012 season ranked second in passing offense (355.9 yards per game), 13th in total offense (495.8 ypg) and 20th in scoring offense (37.5 points per game).

-The success that Mainord's wide receivers had in 2012 was spurred off the solid season the Red Raider offense posted in 2011 when they finished seventh in passing offense, racking up 4,145 passing yards.
-In all, 13 different receivers made 10 or more catches in 2011.
-Mainord's squad also performed well in his first season, including Lyle Leong, who ranked second nationally with 19 touchdown catches that season.
+The success in 2012 was spurred off the solid season the Red Raider offense posted in 2011, when TTU finished seventh in passing offense, racking up 4,145 passing yards.
+Mainord’s squad also performed well in his first season, including Lyle Leong, who ranked second nationally with 19 touchdown catches.

 Before his stint in Lubbock, Mainord was named the offensive coordinator at Lamar in Sept.
 2008 as the Cardinals’ program began preparation to return to the field in 2010 after being dormant for more than 20 years.

-Mainord spent a decade coaching in the Football Championship Subdivision and NCAA Division II before accepting the Lamar job.
-He had a three-year stint at Sam Houston State, spending three seasons as an assistant coach for wide receivers or running backs.
+Mainord had a three-year stint at Sam Houston State in 2005-07, spending three seasons as an assistant coach for wide receivers or running backs.
 In 2007, SHS ranked 16th in the country in passing offense and 21st in total offense.
 Following the ’07 season, Mainord was promoted to co-offensive coordinator but he departed before the next season began.